Health Benefits Of Inversions In Yoga, & How To To Them

 You can also lift your back up with the help of a chair, into so-called chair arch.
 This pose will give you the feeling of what it is like to be upside down.
 It will also show you how to open your armpits and lift your back body up.

-You can practise Supported Bridge pose.
-This pose is done lying over two bolsters.
 Use the bolsters as a yoga inversion prop to get a larger drop for your shoulders.
 It allows for long holdings and can be practised if there are neck or shoulder issues, or when menstruating.

 yoga prop option